-This measure tracks the progress made on the Governor's Focus on Bridges Program.
+This measure tracks the progress made on the Governor's Focus On Bridges program.
 This program was initiated by Gov. Mike Parson to address 250 poor bridges in the state.
 The overall program will repair or replace 250 bridges across the state.

-The Focus on Bridges Program began in fiscal year 2020.
-However, this is the second quarter where the status of the program is being tracked.
+The Focus on Bridges Program started in fiscal year 2020 and this is the first quarter where the status of the program is being tracked.
 The program will be complete when all 250 bridges have been awarded and opened.
 The number in progress will vary as new projects are started and others are completed.

 The purpose of this measure is to track the progress made on the Governor's Focus on Bridges Program.
 Two hundred fifty bridges will be awarded to be repaired or replaced by the end of fiscal year 2023.
-The measure will track quarterly progress on the number of bridges awarded, bridges in progress and opened bridges.
+The measure will track the quarterly progress on bridges awarded, in progress and opened.